john-yick/password-breaking-demo/README.md

-# password-breaking-demo
+# Password breaking demo

-A small demo using breadth first search to show how insure short passwords are
+A quick demo to show how short passwords are insecure

+# How to use

+## Install dependencies
+npm install

+## Run the demo
+npm run dev